code4recovery/12-step-meeting-list/readme.txt

 To apply these changes, you must go to Settings > Permalinks and click "Save Changes"

+= Can I change the with_front configuration of the tsml meeting post type Yes, you can use the following filter to change the with_front configuration from true to false

+	add_filter( 'tslm_meeting_with_front', '__return_false');

 == Screenshots ==

 1. Meeting list page